 Why are manufacturing business plans unique?

-While there's a lot of overlap with a normal business plan, manufacturing companies have unique processes and constraints they need to consider and address in their plan.
+While there's a lot of overlap with a normal business plan, manufacturing companies have unique processes and constraints they must consider and address in their plan.

 The production plan section should provide a detailed outline of the manufacturing process, equipment, facilities, and supply chain.
 It should also include operational details that are crucial to the success of the manufacturing business: quality control, inventory management, and supply chain logistics, which should be covered extensively.

 Manufacturing business plans also play an outsized role in recruiting funding.
 Manufacturers often require significant capital investments in equipment, machinery, and facilities.
-The financial projections included in the plan must accurately reflect these costs to ensure adequate funding for getting off the ground.
+The financial projections included in the plan must accurately reflect these costs to ensure adequate funding for getting off the ground and staying operational.

 How to write a manufacturing business plan